The exhaust gas recirculation system reduces the toxicity of exhaust gases.

 Removing the bypass pipe

-The flange securing the pipe to the intake pipe is sealed with a rubber ring
+The flange for fastening the pipe to the intake pipe is sealed with a rubber ring

-Unscrew the bolt securing the bracket of the engine cooling system pipelines
+Unscrew the bolt securing the bracket for the engine cooling system pipes

 Disconnect the cooling system pipes from the heat exchanger pipes